Paul Willemse

-Paul Willemse (born 13 November 1992) is a South African born rugby union player for French Top 14 side Montpellier.
-His regular playing position is lock.
-Although he was born in South Africa, and was part of the Springbok U20 side that won the 2012 IRB Junior World Championship, he has qualified to play senior international rugby for France on residency grounds, and made his debut against Wales in the Six Nations on 1 February 2019.
+Paul Willemse (born 13 November 1992) is a former French-South African professional rugby union player, who played as a lock.
+Born and raised in South Africa, he moved to France in 2014 and qualified for his adoptive country's national team after acquiring French nationality in 2018.
+He played most of his career for Top 14 club Montpellier.

 Club career

 Youth

 Despite being born in Pretoria, Willemse moved to Tsumeb in Namibia, where he played rugby for Tsumeb Gymnasium and earned a call-up to the Namibian Under-18 Craven Week squad in 2009.

-Willemse was then offered a junior contract by the Golden Lions and moved to Krugersdorp in 2010 to complete this schooling at Monument High School.
+Willemse was then offered a junior contract by the Golden Lions and moved to Krugersdorp in 2010 to complete his schooling at Monument High School.
 He once again played at the Craven Week tournament, this time in the colours of the Golden Lions.

 In 2011, Willemse represented the Golden Lions U19 side in the 2011 Under-19 Provincial Championship.
 He scored eight tries to finish joint-third on the try-scoring charts and the leading forward try-scorer.